 Here’s more info about the plane and the ferry to the Isles of Scilly.

-If, like me, you live up north and you’re thinking it’s a fair old journey down to the Isles of Scilly then you’d be right.
-It took us about 4 hours to drive down to Exeter, followed by an hour or so wait for the plane, followed by about 40 minutes on the plane.
+If, like me, you live up north and you’re thinking it’s a long old journey down to the Isles of Scilly then you’d be right.
+I live on the border of Chester and North Wales and it took us about 4 hours to drive down to Exeter, followed by an hour or so wait for the plane, followed by about 40 minutes on the plane.
 It’s a long journey but it’s worth every single second.
 I’d do it again in a heartbeat.

 If you’re travelling with kids I’d recommend trying to do the drive at nighttime – especially if you’re travelling in the summer when you’ll get stuck in the traffic heading down to the coast.